-The participant was seated in front of a horizontally oriented computer monitor that was 115 supported by a table frame.
-All hand movements were tracked on a digitizing tablet (53.2 cm x 30 cm, 116 ASUS), positioned 27 cm below the monitor.
-The participant held a modified air hockey 'paddle' 117 embedded with a digitizing stylus to make center-out reaching movements over the tablet surface in 118 response to visual stimuli displayed on the monitor.
-The participant's hand was occluded by the 119 table/monitor, and the room was minimally lit to further preclude visual feedback of the arm.
-The latency 120 between the movement of the digitizing stylus and the updating of the cursor position on the monitor was 121 33 ms. The experimental code, controlling the visual display and acquisition of kinematic information 122 was written in MATLAB (version 2016), using the Psychophysics toolbox extensions (Pelli, 1997).
-123 displays also included feedback cursors (3.5 mm white circles) that, depending on the condition, either corresponded to the participant's hand position or were rotated around the start location at a fixed angle from the hand position.
+The participant was seated in front of a horizontally oriented computer monitor that was supported by a table frame.
+All hand movements were tracked on a digitizing tablet (53.2 cm \times 30 cm, ASUS), positioned 27 cm below the monitor.
+The participant held a modified air hockey "paddle" embedded with a digitizing stylus to make center-out reaching movements over the tablet surface in response to visual stimuli displayed on the monitor.
+The participant's hand was occluded by the table/monitor, and the room was minimally lit to further preclude visual feedback of the arm.
+The latency between the movement of the digitizing stylus and the updating of the cursor position on the monitor was 33 msec.
+The experimental code, controlling the visual display and acquisition of kinematic information, was written in MATLAB (Version 2016; The MathWorks), using the Psychophysics toolbox extensions (Pelli, 1997).